BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - The element of a passion that may persist in someone who has eliminated the mistaken assent is the suggestive appearance that encourages the assent.
 - Though sages may be moved to tears by an affecting scene in a play, they do not believe that impoverishment and bereavement, however affecting, are bad.
 - we do not claim that no preferred indifferent matters at all.
 We are right to have the appearance of having lost something highly preferable if a child or a friend dies, and we are right to have a more strongly suggestive and disturbing appearance in this case than if we had lost a cup.
 Sages have appearances that make them vividly aware of preferred and non-preferred indifferents.
 But this aspect of passions is separable from mistaken assent to the appearance suggesting that something good or evil is involved; that is why sages have no passions, even though they have suggestive appearances.
+- Virtuous people should not retain other people’s irrational and excessive reactions to external successes and failures.
+Their reactions should be proportionate to the value of the situations they react to, and these reactions should never threaten our recognition of the supreme value of virtue.
+These are the proportionate reactions that the Stoics try to describe more clearly; though sages have no passions, they might claim to react in the ways that Aristotle recommends.

 # Difficulties